Vector graphics: File formats

 The World Wide Web Consortium (W3C) standard for vector graphics is Scalable Vector Graphics (SVG).
 The standard is complex and has been relatively slow to be established at least in part owing to commercial interests.
 Many web browsers now have some support for rendering SVG data but full implementations of the standard are still comparatively rare.

 In recent years, SVG has become a significant format that is completely independent of the resolution of the rendering device, typically a printer or display monitor.
 SVG files are essentially printable text that describes both straight and curved paths, as well as other attributes.
 Wikipedia prefers SVG for images such as simple maps, line illustrations, coats of arms, and flags, which generally are not like photographs or other continuous-tone images.
 Rendering SVG requires conversion to a raster format at a resolution appropriate for the current task.
 SVG is also a format for animated graphics.

-There is also a version of SVG for mobile phones.
-In particular, the specific format for mobile phones is called SVGT (SVG Tiny version).
+There is also a version of SVG for mobile phones called SVGT (SVG Tiny version).
 These images can count links and also exploit anti-aliasing.
 They can also be displayed as wallpaper.